scikit-learn-contrib/qolmat/docs/imputers.rst

 7. EM sampler
 -------------
 Imputes missing values via EM algorithm [4], and more precisely via MCEM algorithm [5].
+See the :class:`~qolmat.imputations.imputers.ImputerEM` class.
 Suppose the data :math:`\mathbf{X}` has a density parametrized by some parameter :math:`\theta`.

 **Sampling**: The Ornstein-Uhlenbeck (OU) process is often used to model mean-reverting behavior in continuous-time stochastic systems.
 The process can be written in the following for: :math:`dX = \alpha * (\mu - X) * dt + \beta * dW`, where :math:`X` is the state process; :math:`\alpha, \, \mu, \, \beta` are the rate of mean reversion, the mean of the target distribution and the volatility parameter respectively; :math:`dt` is the time step and :math:`dW` is the increment of a Wiener process representing the random noise.